apache/qpid-site/input/releases/qpid-jms-master/docs/index.md

 + **transport.trustAll** Whether to trust the provided server certificate implicitly, regardless of any configured trust store.
 Defaults to false.
 + **transport.verifyHost** Whether to verify that the hostname being connected to matches with the provided server certificate.
 Defaults to true.
 + **transport.keyAlias** The alias to use when selecting a keypair from the keystore if required to send a client certificate to the server.
 No default.
++ **transport.useEpoll** When true the transport will use the native Epoll layer when available instead of the NIO layer, which can improve performance.
+Defaults to true.

 ### Websocket Transport Configuration options